khushbooc8/khushbooc8/README.md

 <ul>
   <li>🛠️ Infrastructure-focused software engineer with hands-on experience building and operating <b>CI/CD pipelines, backend systems, and developer tooling</b></li>
   <li>⚙️ Currently working as a <b>Firmware & DevOps Developer</b> at Schneider Electric, supporting large-scale firmware and build infrastructure</li>
-  <li>📦 Containerized backend services using Docker and Kubernetes to improve deployment reliability and scalability.</li>
+  <li>📦 Containerized backend services using Docker to improve deployment reliability and scalability.</li>
   <li>🔍 Interested in <b>distributed systems, concurrency, and scalable backend infrastructure</b></li>
   <li>🐧 Comfortable working close to the system: Linux, networking, multi-threading, and performance debugging</li>
+  <li>👩🏽‍💻Experience with Infrastructure as Code (IaC) tools such as Terraform and Ansible</li>
 </ul>

 <p>